aaquib1303/Netflix-Clone/README.md

 – Tools & technologies used :
 HTML5, CSS3, Google Fonts, Flexbox, Media Queries

-– More description on the project
-Delivered a fully responsive and visually engaging replica of the official Netflix homepage.
+– Delivered a fully responsive and visually engaging replica of the official Netflix homepage.
 The project improved my understanding of front-end design principles, responsiveness, and layout structuring, while showcasing my ability to recreate real-world interfaces using only HTML and CSS.